Malliavin Calculus for Score-based Diffusion Models: Malliavin Analysis for Diffusion Models

 In this section, we prove that given the linearity assumptions we have made, the first variation process reduces to an ordinary differential equation (ODE).
-Consequently, the covering vector field becomes adapted to the filtration \( \{\mathcal{F}_t\} \), which allows us to express the Skorokhod integral as an Itô integral.
+Consequently, the covering vector field becomes adapted to the filtration \( \{\mathcal{F}_t\} \), which allows us to express the Skorokhod integral as an It\^o integral.

 \begin{theorem} Consider the linear stochastic differential equation with state-independent diffusion:

 Let the first variation process \( Y_t \) be defined by: